Best health care ETFs: Top biotech, pharma and medical funds

 If you’re looking to invest in the health care industry, buying a health care exchange-traded fund (ETF) is an easy way to get started without having to do all the work of analyzing individual companies.
 With a health care ETF, you can buy a broad cross-section of the industry or even chop it into finer segments.
 Either way, you can find the group of stocks that you want to own.
 An ETF also offers diversification, reducing your risks compared to buying individual stocks.

 Health care presents significant avenues for growth, too.
 As people live longer than ever before, medicine has a host of diseases to fight, whether it’s cancer, heart disease, Alzheimer’s, stroke or others.
 And U.S. health care spending has been above-trend for decades.
-From 2010 to 2019, health care spending per capita grew 3.7 percent annually compared to 3.4 percent growth for the U.S. economy as a whole, according to Peterson-KFF’s Health System Tracker.
+From 2021 to 2022, health care spending per capita grew 4.1 percent, faster than the 3.2 percent increase from 2020 to 2021, according to Peterson-KFF’s Health System Tracker.

 So a health care ETF could offer an attractive way to invest in a resilient sector of the economy.
 Of course, the best investments for beginners also offer tons of options for all kinds of investors.